FrancoDoce12/copy-project-context/README.md

 * `copy-project-context.ignoreFilesOnAllFolders`: A list of file names to ignore in all the project folders.
 * `copy-project-context.filePathsToContext`: The list of uris objects of each file added to the context.
-* `copy-project-context.ignoreFilesOnWorkspaceFolder`: A list of file names to ignore only in the workspace main folder
+* `copy-project-context.ignoreFilesOnWorkspaceFolder`: A list of file names to ignore only in the workspace's main folder.
-* `copy-project-context.ignoreFilesOnSubFolders`: A list of file names to ignore on the sub folders of the project.
+* `copy-project-context.ignoreFilesOnSubFolders`: A list of file names to ignore in the project's subfolders.
-* `copy-project-context.maxNumberOfItemsPerFolder`: The maximun number of items to analyze per folder. if a folder have more thean this number of items (folders and files), the folder content will be ignored at the context.
+* `copy-project-context.maxNumberOfItemsPerFolder`: The maximum number of items to analyze per folder.
+If a folder contains more than this number of items (folders and files), its content will be ignored in the context.

 ## Known Issues

-No known isssues for now.
+No known issues for now.